microsoft/fhir-proxy/docs/Configuration-of-SMARTonFHIR-auth.md

 6. Complete the required fields.
 Create as many scopes as required to support your SMART on FHIR application.

-## Configure OAuth 2.0 SMART scopes using FHIR Proxy's application manifest
+## Configure OAuth 2.0 SMART scopes in FHIR Proxy's application manifest

 Information about configuring OAuth 2.0 scopes directly in an application manifest can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest).
 Shown below is a sample oauth2Permissions attribute key/value pair.